awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 max_connections.
 ```

 There are two types of PostgreSQL parameters, static and dynamic\.
 Static parameters require that the DB instance be rebooted before they are applied\.
 Dynamic parameters can be applied immediately\.
-The following table shows parameters you can modify for a PostgreSQL DB instance and the parameter's type:
+The following table shows parameters that you can modify for a PostgreSQL DB instance and each parameter's type\.

 |  Parameter Name  |  Apply\_Type  |  Description  |